MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxStatistics.md

 ```

 ## DESCRIPTION
-You can use the Get-EXOMailboxStatistics cmdlet to return detailed move history and a move report for completed move requests to troubleshoot a move request.
+You can use the detailed move history and a move report output from this cmdlet to troubleshoot a move request.
 To view the move history, you must pass this cmdlet as an object.
-Move histories are retained in the mailbox database and are numbered incrementally and the last executed move request is always numbered 0.
+Move histories are retained in the mailbox database, are numbered incrementally, and the last run move request is always numbered 0.

 You can only see move reports and move history for completed move requests.